kosl/ihipp-examples/docs/week1.md

 ### E: For loop

-In this example you will learn how to use a `for` OpenMP construct (directive-name) in C and a `DO` OpenMP construct (directive-name) in Fortran for vector addition.
+In this example, you will learn how to use a `for` OpenMP construct (directive-name) in C and a `DO` OpenMP construct (directive-name) in Fortran for vector addition.

 Let's assume we want to add arrays `a` and `b` into the sum (array) `c`.
 In C we can do that by using the `parallel` and `for` OpenMP constructs: